Laundering & Fabric Care

 Down Alternative Duvet Care

-Depending what type of down alternative duvet you have, care recommendations vary.
-So be sure to consult individual washing instructions for your specific duvet.
-Like our silk and down duvets, always protect your synthetic duvet with a duvet cover.
-This will eliminate the need for frequent washing and extend the lifespan of your duvet!
+Like with our silk and down duvets, always protect your alternative duvet with a duvet cover.
+This will eliminate the need for frequent washing, and extend the lifespan of your duvet!

 Cleaning & Drying